Varsha-Chalasani/CalculatorDesign/multiplication.md

 Given : Calculator charged and turned on

-When : Put in first number, put in star sign multiple times, put in second number, press '='.
+When : Put in first number, put in star sign more than once, put in second number, press '='.

-Then : Star sign overwritten by itself multiple times.
+Then : Star sign overwritten by itself.
 Result displayed.

 Scenario:Interleaving operators